GianlucaGuarini/fcf/readme.md

 ### if-else-if

-With the `elseIf` method you can add new conditions
+With the `elseIf` method, we can add new conditions

 ```js
 fcf